skeoop/skeoop.github.io/Project-Reviews.md

 ## Market Log

-Project idea is useful, and uses some knew knowledge and technology, such as ORMlite, JavaFX Tables, jfoenix for charts, and iText for PDF.
+Project idea is useful, and uses some new knowledge and technology, such as ORMlite, JavaFX Tables, jfoenix for charts, and iText for PDF.

 Required dependency JARs should all be in one directory (usually named `lib`) instead of 3 directories as in your code.

 The documentation needs improvement.
 No explanation of technology used, how to configure or initialize the database, or how to get initial data into the database.
-The app uses a properties file for database configuration values, but documentation doesn't mention it or how to config it.
+The app uses a properties file for database configuration values (good), but documentation doesn't mention it or how to customize it.

 The JAR file won't run on anyone else's machine because of the URL, user, and password in configuration file.
+Its good that you have extenalized these (not hardcoded in Java), but should have installation instructions that tell user to edit the configuration file.
 Would be better to use H2 so it can auto-create the database and table schema.
 If you *really* want to use MySQL then use the Localhost address (127.0.0.1) and tell users how to create database and edit configuration file.
 ORMLite has utility classes that can create entity tables.

 Error messages in DatabaseManager are misleading: